-\begin{theorem} Let $D$ be an integral domain. \begin{enumerate} \item If there exists a $D$-$D$-biring structure on $\Int(D)$ compatible with that on $D[X]$ and the $D$-algebras $\Hom_D(\Int(D),A)$ and $\Int(D) \odot_D A$ are $D$-torsion-free for any $D$-algebra $A$, then the functors $\Hom_D(\Int(D),-)$ and $\Int(D) \odot_D -$ are right and left adjoints, respectively, of the inclusion from $D$-torsion-free WPC algebras to $D$-algebras. \item If $D$ is a principal ideal domain (PID) with finite residue fields, then the hypotheses and conclusion of statement (1) hold. \end{enumerate} \end{theorem}
+\begin{theorem} Let $D$ be an integral domain. \begin{enumerate} \item Assume that there exists a $D$-$D$-biring structure on $\Int(D)$ compatible with that on $D[X]$.
+Then the functors $\Hom_D(\Int(D),-)$ and $\Int(D) \odot_D -$ are right and left adjoints, respectively, of the inclusion from $D$-torsion-free WPC algebras to $D$-algebras if and only if the $D$-algebras $\Hom_D(\Int(D),A)$ and $\Int(D) \odot_D A$ are $D$-torsion-free for any $D$-algebra $A$. \item If $D$ is a PID with all residue fields finite, then the hypotheses (and therefore the conclusion) of statement (1) hold. \end{enumerate} \end{theorem}

-In particular, if $D$ is a PID with finite residue fields and $\mathcal C$ is the category of $D$-torsion-free WPC $D$-algebras, then the pair $D, {\mathcal C}$ satisfies the conditions of Problem \ref{mainproblem}.
-We conjecture that, more generally, this holds for any Dedekind domain $D$ with finite residue fields, and that $D$ satistfies the hypotheses of Theorem \ref{introthm}(1).

-If $\Int(D) = D[X]$, which holds, for example, by \cite[Corollary I.3.7]{cah} if $D$ has no finite residue fields, then $\Hom_D(\Int(D), A)$ is naturally isomorphic to $A$ and in particular is not $D$-torsion-free if $A$ is not $D$-torsion-free, so $D$ does not satisfy the hypotheses of Theorem \ref{introthm}(1).
-However, in that case every $D$-algebra is WPC and the pair $D, {\mathcal C}$ trivially satisfies the conditions of Problem \ref{mainproblem}, where ${\mathcal C}$ is the category of all $D$-algebras.
+Note that if $\Int(D) = D[X]$, which, for example, holds by \cite[Corollary I.3.7]{cah} if $D$ has no finite residue fields, then $\Hom_D(\Int(D), A)$ is naturally isomorphic to $A$ and in particular is not $D$-torsion-free if $A$ is not $D$-torsion-free.
+Of course in that case every $D$-algebra is WPC.

-Finally, we make some remarks concerning the flatness of $\Int(D)$.
-The hypothesis of flatness of $\Int(D)$ has been shown useful for studying integer-valued polynomials rings.
-See \cite[Theorems 3.6, 3.7, and 3.11]{ell2}, for example.
-By Theorem \ref{introthm1} and Proposition \ref{intplethory}, to construct biring and plethory structures on $\Int(D)$ it is convenient to assume that $\Int(D)$ is flat over $D$.
-However, we really need only the {\it a priori} weaker hypothesis that the $n$th tensor power $\Int(D)^{\otimes n}$ of $\Int(D)$ over $D$ is $D$-torsion free for $n \leq 4$.
-Nevertheless, under certain general conditions, such as \cite[Theorem 1.2 and Lemma 2.8]{ell2}, the domain $\Int(D)$ is locally free, hence flat, as a $D$-module.
-This includes the case where $D$ is a Krull domain or more generally a TV PVMD.
-Remarkably, however, there are no known examples of domains $D$ such that $\Int(D)$ is not free as a $D$-module, although we provide in \cite[Section 2.3]{ell4} some evidence for the following conjecture.